๐Ÿ›ก๏ธ Last call: Sign up for AMEX My Travel Insurance and get Accor Plus, Samsonite luggage, Grab vouchers and bonus miles.

 BOC SmartSaver bonus interest

-Spending on the BOC Elite Miles Card enables you to earn bonus interest on the BOC SmartSaver account, but not a lot.
+Spending on the BOC Elite Miles Card is eligible to earn bonus interest on the BOC SmartSaver account.

-Cardholders will earn bonus interest of up to 0.8% p.a. if they spend S$1,500 or more on their card each month.
+Cardholders will earn bonus interest of up to 1.25% p.a. if they spend S$2,500 or more on their card each month.

 Monthly Spend Bonus Interest

-Processing times with BOC are painfully slow.
+But during my time with BOC, I found that their processing times were painfully slow.
 When the card first launched, it took up to 3-4 months to process applications.
 Far from just teething problems, these delays continued long after- when my wife lost her card in July 2019, it took 36 working days to replace.

 boc internet banking interface